zhuangzmr/GC-MambaWater/README.md

 ## Overview

-This folder is intended for users who want the **model architecture itself** and prefer to write their own training code.
-The training entry script is intentionally **not** included here.
+This folder contains the **GC_MambaWater model** architecture.
+It is designed for users who wish to implement their own training logic, so the training entry script is intentionally excluded.

 ## Architecture Figures